microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 ---
 ## Connect an existing Windows server to Azure Arc using Configuration Manager with PowerShell

-The following README will guide you on how to connect a Windows machine to Azure Arc with a PowerShell script using Configuration Manager.
+The following Jumpstart scenario will guide you on how to connect a Windows machine to Azure Arc with a PowerShell script using Configuration Manager.

 This guide assumes that you already have an installation of [Microsoft Configuration Manager](https://docs.microsoft.com/en-us/mem/configmgr/core/understand/introduction), at least one active Windows server client, and a basic understanding of the product.